Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \

 ==== Datum

 \
+This is a Sum type datum where one represents the main datum and the other one represents a penalty datum.
+===== Main datum
+\

 - *`merchant_nft_tn`:* Merchant's token name encoding UTxO to be consumed when minting the NFT.

 - *`subscriber_nft_tn`:* Subscriber's token name encoding UTxO to be consumed when minting the NFT.